Baltimore has brought in a new weapon in the battle against the towering mounds of gray snow lining city streets - a Canadian snow melter.

 The device, which resembles a large trash bin with a panel of knobs and gauges, can melt up to 10 truckloads of snow an hour, said Scott Brillman, deputy director of the city's emergency management office.

-Federal Hill and the Harford Road corridor, throughout the week to tackle drifts there, said Mayor Stephanie C. Rawlings-Blake.
+The melter was chewing through snow in the parking of Polytechnic Institute yesterday morning and is slated to travel to neighborhoods, including Poplar Hills, Federal Hill and the Harford Road corridor, throughout the week to tackle drifts there, said Mayor Stephanie C. Rawlings-Blake.

 "Our main concern at this point is traffic," Rawlings-Blake said.
 "We've got large piles that are blocking views and essentially causing blind turns.
 This is powerful but small, and can really get into neighborhoods."